microns-ariadne/ariadne-nda/specs/integration-testing.md

 	- Dense: full volume

 8. Boss collection/experiment/channel for structural neuron information (ground truth)
-	- integration-testing/2017-03-31/neuron_seg
+	- a) integration-testing/2017-03-31/neuron_seg
 		- /n/coxfs01/leek/results/ECS_aff_test_images/gt.h5
-8b.
-Can IARPA assume that all labels in this channel are neurons for evaluation purposes?
+	- b) Can IARPA assume that all labels in this channel are neurons for evaluation purposes?
 		- yes, all but id==0

 9. Boss collection/experiment/channel for structural synapse information (ground truth)
-	- integration-testing/2017-03-31/neuron_seg
+	- a) integration-testing/2017-03-31/neuron_seg
 		- /n/coxfs01/leek/results/ECS_aff_test_images/synapse-gt.h5
-9b.
-Can IARPA assume that all labels in this channel are synapses for evaluation purposes?
+	- b) Can IARPA assume that all labels in this channel are synapses for evaluation purposes?
 		- yes, all but id==0

 10. Location (x,y,z,resolution) of ground truth bounding box (if not dense, please specify)
 	- Dense: full volume